DCAN-Labs/HBCD-MADE/docs/source/expected_outputs.rst

 	* Broken into 1-s epochs for epoch-level rejection
 	* Bad channels rejected
 - ICA
-- Run through adjustedADJUST to identify artifacted ICs- see Leach et al (2021) for details (wip add citation)
+- Run through adjustedADJUST to identify artifacted ICs- see [Leach2020]_ for details.

 **Contents**